JusticHentai/obsidian-diff/README.md

-# Obsidian Size Observer
+# Obsidian Diff

-Show the size of files then you can make superior easy

-## How to open Size Observer View

-- Enter command `Size Observer: Open View`
-- Click ribbon icon in left
+Add the diff to note